 - Be at least 18 years of age. - Pass the ATI TEAS Admission Assessment with a combined score of 58%.
 There is a fee to test, paid directly to ATI.
 A second attempt is allowed seven days following the first attempt.
 A third attempt is allowed 30 days following thesecond attempt.
 After failing the third attempt, the waiting period is six months.
-At this point in time, a candidate may start the above process over again. - Have current LPN license in good standing for the State of Idaho. - Show evidence of at least two month's employment as an LPN at a minimum of 8 hours per week. - Prior to starting classes, pass a background check, which includes an FBI fingerprint screen and a drug screening (at the applicant's expense). - Prior to starting classes, submit proof of a current American Heart Association CPR card (Healthcare Provider).
-Cards obtained through a hybrid of online and hands-on delivery maybe acceptable. - Prior to starting classes, proof of the following immunizations must be provided by students: - Hepatitis B - o Proof of 3 doses of vaccine or titer showing positive immunity (note, full immunity with three doses takes approximately 16 weeks). - Measles, Mumps, and Rubella (MMR) - o Proof of 2 doses (separated by 28 days) or titer showing positive immunity. - Varicella - Proof of 2 doses, positive titer, or healthcare provider documentation of disease history (note, the total time is approximately four weeks). - Tetanus/Diphtheria/Pertussis (Tdap) - o Proof of 1 dose within the previous ten years. - Tuberculosis (TB) - o Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement. - Read in 48-72 hours. - If the initial test is negative, repeat the PPD skin test in 7-21 days. - If one skin test is positive, a follow-up chest x-ray is required to look for active disease.
-Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required. - o Or lab results showing interferon globulin results. - Influenza - o Proof of annual flu vaccination.
+At this point in time, a candidate may start the above process over again. - Have current LPN license in good standing for the State of Idaho. - Prior to starting classes, pass a background check, which includes an FBI fingerprint screen and a drug screening (at the applicant's expense). - Prior to starting classes, submit proof of a current American Heart Association CPR card (Healthcare Provider).
+Cards obtained through a hybrid of online and hands-on delivery may be acceptable. - Prior to starting classes, proof of the following immunizations must be provided by students: - Hepatitis B - o Proof of 3 doses of vaccine or titer showing positive immunity (note, full immunity with three doses takes approximately 16 weeks). - Measles, Mumps, and Rubella (MMR) - o Proof of 2 doses (separated by 28 days) or titer showing positive immunity. - Varicella - Proof of 2 doses, positive titer, or healthcare provider documentation of disease history (note, the total time is approximately four weeks). - Tetanus/Diphtheria/Pertussis (Tdap) - o Proof of 1 dose within the previous ten years. - Tuberculosis (TB) - Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement. - Read in 48-72 hours. - If the initial test is negative, repeat the PPD skin test in 7-21 days. - If one skin test is positive, a follow-up chest x-ray is required to look for active disease.
+Documentation of a negative chest X-ray and physician follow-up documenting no evidence of active tuberculosis is required. - Or lab results showing interferon globulin results. - Influenza - Proof of annual flu vaccination.